Features, pricing, ratings, and pros & cons — compared head-to-head.

+Censys Threat Hunting is a commercial threat hunting tool by Censys.
 OSINT Omnibus is a free threat hunting tool.
-Censys Threat Hunting is a commercial threat hunting tool by Censys.
 Compare features, ratings, integrations, and community reviews side by side to find the best threat hunting fit for your security stack.

 Based on our analysis of NIST CSF 2.0 coverage, core features, company size fit, deployment model, here is our conclusion: